Jan Lammers: Dutch GP

 After his decision to go into full retirement after the 2019 season, Lammers quickly assumes another duty, as he steps in to become sporting director of the organisation founded to revive the Dutch GP at Zandvoort.
 Starting in 2020, Lammers is more than just an ambassador for the event, and after a Covid-induced postponement in 2020, the Dutch dream is finally realised in 2021, when the first Dutch GP since 1985 is staged.

 Personal life

 Lammers has two children from his marriage with Fardous Hashem.
-His daughter Sumaya is 27 years old, his son Rayan is 25.

 Currently, Lammers is in a relationship since 2001 with Mariska Hoyinck.
 Together they have a son, René.

-Lammers’ youngest son René Lammers is currently competing in karts.
-The 14-year-old is a frontrunner in the FIA European Karting Championship, having won both the WSK Super Masters Series and WSK Champions Cup in 2021 as well as the WSK Euro Series in 2020 in the 60 Mini category.
-Young Lammers is also a two-time winner of the Trofeo Andrea Margutti.
+Lammers' youngest son René Lammers is currently competing in single seaters.
+The 16-year-old is a frontrunner in the 2025 F4 Spanish Championship, having both won the Karting European Championship and finished runner-up in the Karting World Championship in the OK Category in 2023.